Vlasmetrics7/vlasmetrics7.github.io/_pages/cv.md

 ## Affiliations

-- International Research Fellow, CREATES, Aarhus University (since 11/2016).
+- International Research Fellow, CREATES, Aarhus University 2016-2023.

 ## Selected Honors and Awards

 - Member of the Mexican National System of Researchers (SNI), **Level II** from 2024.
 - Member of the Mexican National System of Researchers (SNI), **Level I** 2017–2023.

-## Education

-- PhD in Economics and Business Economics (Econometrics), Aarhus University and CREATES, 2013–2016.
-- MSc in Economics (Econometrics), Universidad de Guanajuato, 2009–2011.
-- BSc in Actuarial Science, Facultad de Ciencias, Universidad Nacional Autónoma de México, 2001–2005.

 ---